TimoBechtel/satzbau/README.md

 ## About

-A simple tool to generate german texts.
+A tool to generate natural german texts.

 It allows you to:

-- decline words (including articles)
+- decline words (including articles and adjectives)
-- automatically pick synonyms for words
+- define evenly distributed synonyms for words
 - automatically render lists as text
 - a handy template string syntax to format sentences
 - create template functions to render advances sentences